Life Is Peachy: Later developments

 Excerpts from the album's recording sessions at Indigo Ranch Studios appeared in Korn's 1997 biographical video Who Then Now?, which was entirely filmed by the band's crew member and archivist Danny "Ham Cam" Hamilton.
 In 2002, Arvizu said he enjoyed the album much more than in the past.
 "A good pissed-off record", he said.
 Welch would later say that he did not really like the direction the band was taking artistically, but not on Life Is Peachy.
 In 2015, Davis said even though Life Is Peachy was a "killer" record, it was not among his favorite Korn albums due to its rushed production, mentioning that the only reason was the pressure of constant touring.
-He further said, "But yeah, very rushed, very raw, it's still a cool-ass record."
+He added: "But yeah, very rushed, very raw, it's still a cool-ass record."